Candace Jackson-Akiwumi

-Candace Rae Jackson-Akiwumi (born 1979) is an American attorney serving as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit since July 2021.
+Candace Rae Jackson-Akiwumi (born 1979) is an American jurist and attorney who has served as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit since July 2021.
 She was previously a staff attorney at the federal defender program in the Northern District of Illinois from 2010 to 2020 and a partner at Zuckerman Spaeder in Washington, D.C., from 2020 to 2021.

 Early life and education

 Jackson-Akiwumi was born in Norfolk, Virginia, to United States District Judge Raymond Alvin Jackson and former Norfolk General District Court Judge Gwendolyn Jackson.
 Jackson-Akiwumi received her Bachelor of Arts, with honors, from Princeton University in 2000 and her Juris Doctor from Yale Law School in 2005.
 At Yale, she served as a senior editor on the Yale Law Journal.

 Career

 She began her legal career as a law clerk to Judge David H. Coar of the United States District Court for the Northern District of Illinois from 2005 to 2006, and then for Judge Roger Gregory of the United States Court of Appeals for the Fourth Circuit from 2006 to 2007.
 She was a litigation associate at Skadden, Arps, Slate, Meagher & Flom in Chicago from 2007 to 2010.

 From 2010 to 2020, she worked as a staff attorney at the federal public defender program in the Northern District of Illinois.
 In 2018, she also co-taught a class in criminal law at Northwestern University Pritzker School of Law.
 From 2020 to 2021, she was a partner at Zuckerman Spaeder in Washington, D.C., where she focused on complex civil litigation, white collar criminal defense, and investigations.